The Slimming World diet

-Slimming World operates as a slimming club and says it has as many as 9,500 weekly support groups and more than 250,000 members attending each week.
+Slimming World operates as a slimming club and says it has as many as 13,000 weekly support groups, 4,000 Slimming World trained consultants and 800,000 members attending each week.

-It costs £10 to join Slimming World, followed by payments of £4.95 each week.
+It costs £10 to join a Slimming World group, followed by payments of £4.95 each week with discounts for senior citizens.
 Different fees apply to those who want to follow a diet online without attending group sessions.

 The Slimming World diet: What you can eat

 The centrepiece of the diet is a strategy called 'Food Optimising' which attempts to be a permissive rather than restrictive way to shed the pounds.

 Members can choose from a list of 'free foods' that are selected for being healthy and making people feel full faster and for longer.
 These include fruit and vegetables, pasta, rice, potatoes, eggs, lean meat and fish.

 Free foods can be eaten in unlimited quantities.